 • Programs may be up to 130 minutes in length.
 We don’t discriminate: shorts, features, documentaries, animation, and experimental—all are welcome submissions.

-• ALL submissions must also come through FilmFreeway.
+• ALL submissions proper must also come through FilmFreeway.
 No exceptions.

 • Official selection filmmakers are welcome to send any film promotional materials (i.e. posters, flyers, publicity stills).
 At its sole discretion, FLIC will gladly display such materials as space and circumstance permit.
 Often, a complete FilmFreeway submission will contain all the necessary promotional materials, including photos.